wirebits/PicoHID-CLI/README.md

 A CLI tool that generates CircuitPython HID scripts from mnemonics for Raspberry Pi Pico Series.

 # Key Features
-- It takes txt file for input mnemonics.
+- It takes `.txt` file for input mnemonics.
 - It convert and save into CircuitPython HID Scripts in a single click.
-- It save by default in the `code.py` file.
+- It save `.py` files in two ways :
-- It save with custom names.
+  1. `code.py` file.
+  2. With custom file name.

 # OS Support
 - Windows 10